AppCraft-Projects/ci-cd/NOTES.md

 docker exec jenkins-blueocean cat /var/jenkins_home/secrets/initialAdminPassword
 ```
 - Select the plugins you need on the installation screen
-- Create an administrator user
+- Create an administrator user using password `bwD2!b8BJGEHz6H`

 > Note: use the same email + password combination throughout this tutorial!
 > Also create a ssh key for that email!